turingschool/career-development-curriculum/module-5/cover_letter_workshop.md

 # Cover Letter Workshop

-Pre-work: Participants should come to this session with a job posting to apply to.
+Pre-work: Participants should come to this session with a job posting to apply to or a cover letter they've been working on.

 [Slides for this Session](https://docs.google.com/presentation/d/1gr5kqncOEohAaWbbPQ1Oq4AMBH60JKKiWZtQU3qBk5U/edit?usp=sharing)